 After the retirement of their first nativity set, the Cybis studio did not offer anything in this genre until the 1982 introduction of a new series called The First Christmas.
 These are entirely different sculptures than the circa-1950s Porcelain Murals.
 Unlike the original (first) series, these new figures are individual sculptures and have a bisque (unglazed) finish.
 Three or four new sculptures were released each year.
 There is also a related Hall of Fame piece shown at the end of this post.

-Mary is 7.25” high and was one of the first three introductions in 1982, originally priced at $245 for the white/gold version and $295 for the color (pale tints and lacking any gold accents) as shown.
-1999 pricing $395.
+Mary is 7.25” high and was one of the first three introductions in 1982, originally priced at $245 for white bisque and $295 for the color (pale tints and lacking any gold accents) version as shown.The white/gold version was $325.

 Joseph has the same price history as Mary.
 The white/gold versions of both pieces have thin gold trim lines on some of the clothing edges, as seen in the photo of the white/gold Holy Family group shown later in this post.
 Joseph is 9.5” high.

 The Christ Child with Lamb rounded out the set’s introductory year, and is 2.5” high.
 The first pricings were $215 for white and $275 for the color (top photo).
 The lower photo shows the added gold version.
 The lower photo shows the added-gold version which was $250.
 Like the original 1950s Holy Family, the baby is removable to accommodate the tradition in some Catholic families of not placing the child into the manger until Christmas Eve.

 This experimental gold-skin version harks back to some of the 1950s religious pieces and is probably one of a kind.

 All of the Three Kings were introduced in 1983, and all had the same introductory prices for white ($315) and color ($445).
 Their 1989 price was $425 for white/gold.
 The “gifts” they hold may be deliberately removable but this too is unconfirmed although several pieces have been seen for sale without them.